liamlutton/AWS_Lambda_and_SNS/page1.md

 <ol>
 <li>Press the blue "Create Skill" button on the right side of the screen</li>

-<li>Enter a skill name and press "Next"</li>
+<li>Enter a skill name</li>

-<li>Of the four options, choose "Custom", then press the blue "Create Skill button at the top right"</li>
+<li>Of the options on the bottom of the page, choose "Custom" (should be selected by default), then press the blue "Create Skill" button at the top right</li>

+<li>Choose "Start from scratch."</li>

-<li>Choose "Invocation name" and type the "wake up" name for the skill.
+<li>Choose "Invocation name" and type the wake up name (used to command program) for the skill.
 For example, "share love."</li>

 <li>From the menu on the left side of your screen, press "Add" next to the "Intents" option</li>

-<li>Enter a name for your intent in camel case followed by the word "Intent" i.e. ShareLoveIntent</li>
+<li>Enter a name for your intent in CamelCase followed by the word "Intent" i.e. ShareLoveIntent</li>

 <li>Come up with utterances, or phrases a user might say to Alexa to invoke your skill.
 In this case, for example a
 sample utterance might be "Ask ShareLove to share love with {ContactName}".
 Be sure to include the name of your skill in the utterance along with a target.
 In the provided example, the target is {ContactName} which is actually a slot type discussed more in the next step.
 Just make sure the target is inlcuded inside curly braces {}.
 Make sure all of your utterances use the same target name.</li>

+<li>Press "Add" on the target and press "+" at the end of the line.</li>

 <li>After adding utterances, go to the menu on the left again and press "Add" next to the "Slot Types". option</li>